 Note that not all of the articles listed on this page are actually authored by Megan Dushin.

-By Charlie Frost This month’s blog is written by Charlie Frost, Marketing Consultant for The Masterson Method, and an advanced Masterson Method student (soon to become certified as a practitioner).
+By Charlie Frost This month’s blog is written by Charlie Frost, Marketing Consultant, and an advanced Masterson Method student soon to become certified as a practitioner.
 Most horse owners have heard of kissing spines, also known as impinging or overriding dorsal spinous processes.
-It’s a condition where the spinous processes of…
+It’s a condition where the spinous processes of the vertebrae touch or…

 by Mimi Duffy and Zoe Avent This month’s blog is co-written by Masterson Method Certified Practitioner Mimi Duffy, and her student Zoe Avent.
 Read how they used The Masterson Method to help both Zoe and her loaned (brand-new to her) horse overcome obstacles (literally and figuratively) thousands of miles away from home at the 2024…